 Safi is very impulsive and doesn't hold back once she's angry.

-The Stormlight Archive: Adolin Kholin is aggressive and passionate in everything he does, constantly suggesting his father fight more battles and let him fight more duels for the honor of their house.
-While the rest of the Alethi, having devolved into Blood Knights, see this as a good thing, Dalinar recommends a more cautioned approach.
-It's the primary point of contention between them in the first book, and even when Adolin comes to understand his father's point of view, he still has a hard time controlling himself.
+The Stormlight Archive: Adolin Kholin is aggressive and passionate in everything he does, constantly suggesting his father fight more battles and let him fight more duels for the honor of their house, particularly in the first book.
+While the rest of the Alethi, having devolved into Blood Knights, see this as a good thing, Dalinar is significantly more cautious and calculating, particularly since his brother's death.
+Even later on when Adolin comes to understand and respect his father's point of view, he still has a hard time controlling himself.

-It's hinted in the first two books and shown in Oathbringer that Dalinar was like this when he was younger before a series of events caused him to change his ways so apparently it runs in the family.
+It's shown in Oathbringer that Dalinar was arguably worse about this than his son when he was younger before a series of events caused him to change his ways.
+Even Adolin's brother Renarin has rushed in without considering his actions on more than one occasion despite generally being extremely calm and quiet (particularly by Alethi standards), so apparently it runs in the family.